lzbkln/app_oop/README.md

 The project to learn OO design concepts and MDI application development in Java
 ***
 ### How does it work
-the robot moves towards the target you specify
+The robot moves towards the target you specify
 ***
 ### Scheduled tasks:
-1. switching to mvvm
+1. Switching to mvvm
-2. robot movement fix
+2. Localize the app and prevent the robot from going beyond
-3. genetic algorithm implementation
+3. Genetic algorithm implementation